ncc-brain/PyNeon/README.md

 # PyNeon

-PyNeon is a lightweight Python package designed to streamline the processing and analysis of multimodal eye-tracking data from the [Neon eye-tracking system](https://pupil-labs.com/products/neon) (Pupil Labs GmbH).
+PyNeon is a lightweight Python package designed to streamline the processing and analysis of multimodal data from the
+[Neon eye-tracking system](https://pupil-labs.com/products/neon)
+(Pupil Labs GmbH) or .
 This community-driven effort provides a versatile set of tools to work with Neon's rich data, including gaze, eye states, IMU, video, events, and more.

-Currently, PyNeon supports the `Timeseries Data` or `Timeseries Data + Scene Video` formats of data, downloaded from [Pupil Cloud](https://cloud.pupil-labs.com/).
-For reading data in the `native` format, please refer to the
-[`pl-neon-recording`](https://github.com/pupil-labs/pl-neon-recording/) project, which inspired the design of PyNeon.
+PyNeon supports both **native** (data stored in the comapnion device) and [**Pupil Cloud**](https://cloud.pupil-labs.com/) data formats.
+We want to acknowledge the [`pupil-labs/pl-neon-recording`](https://github.com/pupil-labs/pl-neon-recording/) project, which inspired the design of PyNeon.

 Documentation for PyNeon is available at <https://ncc-brain.github.io/PyNeon/> which includes detailed references for classes and functions, as well as step-by-step tutorials presented as Jupyter notebooks.

 ## Key Features

-- [(Tutorial)](https://ncc-brain.github.io/PyNeon/tutorials/read_recording.html) Easy API for reading in datasets and recordings.
-Quick access to various modalities of data.
+- [(Tutorial)](https://ncc-brain.github.io/PyNeon/tutorials/read_recording.html) Easy API for reading in datasets, recordings, or individual modalities of data.
 - [(Tutorial)](https://ncc-brain.github.io/PyNeon/tutorials/interpolate_and_concat.html) Various preprocessing functions, including data cropping, interpolation, concatenation, etc.
 - [(Tutorial)](https://ncc-brain.github.io/PyNeon/tutorials/pupil_size_and_epoching.html) Flexible epoching of data for trial-based analysis.